o0lama0o/Digital-Humanities/README.md

 # Digital-Humanities🐓
-Exploring rooster 🐓 on the Met Museum
+Exploring rooster 🐓 on the Met Museum.
+Download the CSV-file and have fun!:)

 ## Description
 This project is part of a Digital Humanities course for Bachelor Students from the University of Copenhagen